guardian/techtime/Coding Challenges/20180907-Weekly/readme.md

 ## Introduction

-We play in the cartesian space, meaning the 3D space where each point has three coordinates.
-Such a triplet of coordinates is written `(2, -2.17, 5.8)`, for the point whose first coordinate is `2`, the second coordinate is `-2.17` and the third is `5.8`.
+We play in the cartesian plan, meaning the 2D space where each point has two coordinates.
+Such a pair of coordinates is written `(2, -2.17)`, for the point whose first coordinate is `2` and the second coordinate is `-2.17`.

 The game server will generate 12 points.
 We will be referring to such a choice as a **map**.